gajis/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Program that prints the sign of a number
 6 Function that computes the absolute value of an integer 7 Function that prints the last digit of a number
+10 function that adds two integers and returns the result